 - Owners willing to handle raw meat daily and sanitise feeding areas consistently

-If your Shepherd is thriving on a quality kibble — good coat, solid digestion, healthy weight — there is no pressing nutritional reason to switch to raw.
+If your Shepherd is thriving on a quality kibble with a good coat, solid digestion, and healthy weight, there is no pressing nutritional reason to switch to raw.
+Keeping your dog at a healthy weight matters more than any single diet format.

 Most veterinary professionals advise extra caution with puppies.
 Growing large-breed puppies have strict calcium and phosphorus requirements, and the high rate of nutritional imbalances found in raw diets raises particular concerns during growth phases.
+A purpose-built puppy food formulated for large breeds is the safer starting point.
 Consult your vet before feeding raw to a puppy.

 Yes.
 The common claim that dogs cannot digest raw and cooked food together due to different digestion rates does not have strong scientific support.
 Many owners combine a raw topper with quality kibble.
-Introduce any change gradually.
+Introduce any change gradually over seven to ten days.

 If the product carries an AAFCO “complete and balanced” statement, it should meet baseline nutritional requirements without additional supplements.
 Adding supplements on top of a complete formula can create imbalances.
 Do not supplement without veterinary guidance.